TheAleSch/TheAleSch/README.md

 ### Hi there 👋
+ I’m a passionate interface and experience designer from Brazil, curious by nature and that is what I think makes me go beyond to achieve the most results in the products that I work on.

+- 🔭 Currently working on HTML & CSS & VueJS courses for Designers.
+- 🌱 Learning VueJS & JavaScript
 <!--
 **TheAleSch/TheAleSch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.